Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 };
 ```

-You can check more info on the FFmpeg's H.264 Video Encoding settings [from here](https://trac.ffmpeg.org/wiki/Encode/H.264).
+You can check more info on FFmpeg's H.264 Video Encoding settings [from here](https://trac.ffmpeg.org/wiki/Encode/H.264).

 ### Applying authentication